babism-dev/fahrweid/README.md

 First change in the console the password with `# sudo pihole -a -p`

-After the installation please open your browser goto http://your-IP-address/admin use your new password.
+After the installation please open your browser goto http://your-IP-address/admin and use your new password.